Yeah-Zero/Identifier-Translation/README-en.md

 ### Instruction

-The translation of biomes is taken from in-game language files, and the translation of features (Chinese only) and structures is taken from [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki).
+The translations of biomes are taken from in-game language files, and the translations of features (Chinese only) and structures are taken from [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki).

-涉及命令：`/fillbiome`、`/locate`和`/place`。
+Commands involved: `/fillbiome`, `/locate` and `/place`.

 Configuration file is saved at "\config\标识符翻译.json".

+The mod icon does not represent any position of myself.